 Business owners, LLC members, corporate officer and members of a Board of directors are well advised to consult with a Maryland business law attorney about the manner in which they involve themselves in the daily operation of the business.

-For more information about Maryland business law and personal liability of corporate officer, LLC members and other business owners in DC & Maryland and to discuss legal strategies to protect your business from liability, contact the Maryland business law attorneys and lawyers at the Baltimore, Maryland business law firm of Cowie Law Group, P.C.
+For more information about Maryland business law and personal liability of corporate officer, LLC members and other business owners in DC & Maryland and to discuss legal strategies to protect your business from liability, contact the Maryland business law attorneys and lawyers at the Maryland and Washington DC business law firm of Cowie Law Group, P.C.

 410-327-3800